 In response to the COVID-19 pandemic, SHINE Mentoring has taken steps to reduce risk of infection transmission among volunteers and within schools.
 All interviews and training events will be held remotely using videoconferencing platforms.
 In-school mentoring is continually being risk assessed with our partner schools and will take place when perceived risk is low.
-Special measures will be taken concerning handwashing and social distancing where possible and volunteers will be asked to adhere to the schools' COVID-19 practices based on government guidelines.
+Face-to-face mentoring has been suspended and SHINE will be recruiting for a pen-pal scheme to help support through lockdown.

 Welcome to SHINE Mentoring

 “These mentors have given so much to our children – personalised support, individual care and attention and a realisation that the future could hold the same successes and achievements as they see their mentors enjoy.” – Head Teacher

 SHINE Mentoring is a volunteer-led Southwark charity which recruits, trains, and supports university students to mentor local children aged 9-11.